 I like to use Fairlife 2% milk because it has 50% less sugar and 13 g of protein per serving.

 Using this milk makes the macronutrient profile of the protein overnight oats recipe a little bit better.

-Chia seeds are a great way to get omega-3 fats antioxidants and fiber.
+Chia seeds are a great way to get omega-3 fats, antioxidants and fiber.
 I like this brand and Company.
-I originally found it at Costco but Amazon also carries it.
+I initially found it at Costco, but Amazon also carries it.

 How to make high protein overnight oats

 Depending on how many servings, measure out all ingredients based on individual serving size and multiplied by the number of servings you want to make